EU Sanctions Map

 5. [Consolidated List of Financial Sanctions](https://data.europa.eu/data/datasets/consolidated-list-of-persons-groups-and-entities-subject-to-eu-financial-sanctions?locale=en) - a list of persons, groups and entities subject to EU financial sanctions.

-6. EU Sanctions Tracker - A website geared more towards statitcists and data overtime.
-It has interactive overall charts, but also charts for each sanctioned country, entity or individual.
-It also provides the same information as the EU Sanctions Map but in a more interactive form.
-It also allows for data to be downloaded in a CSV format to be used later in custom-made charts.
+6. [EU Sanctions Tracker](https://data.europa.eu/apps/eusanctionstracker/) - A website geared towards statistics and data sets over time.
+Contains overall charts, but also charts for each sanctioned country, entity or individual.
+It also provides the same information as the EU Sanctions Map but in an interactive form.
+Allows for data downloads in a CSV format.

 Internet connection